Consumer versus Branded Calling

 Business-to-Consumer Calls

-When enterprises are calling you or your family member, this is what we consider a B2C call.
+When entities or organizations are calling you or your family member, this is what we consider a B2C call.
 B2C calls that have a vetted and approved caller display name, enterprise logo, and/or call reason are referred to as Branded Calling.
 Note: Branded Calling is unique to B2C calls and is not available for C2C calling.
 Examples of Branded Calls include, but not limited to:

 - Shipping and delivering confirmation